-Like so many parks in New Jersey, Wells Mills Park began as an “industrial” site.
-In the late 1700’s, James Wells dammed Oyster Creek and built a sawmill on this property.
-Cedar wood was prized for many uses such as ship building and home construction.
+Like many parks in New Jersey, Wells Mills Park began as an “industrial” site.
+In the late 1700s, James Wells dammed Oyster Creek and built a sawmill on this property.
+Cedar wood was prized for many uses such as shipbuilding and home construction.
 After passing through the hands of several different wealthy families, including the Mills family, the land was sold to the NJ Conservation Foundation in the 1970’s.
-Additional tracts were added and the end result is a gorgeous 900 plus acre park featuring white cedar and pin oak forests surrounding a serene lake.
+Additional tracts were added, and the result is a gorgeous 900-plus acre park featuring white cedar and pin oak forests surrounding a serene lake.

 We began our hike after admiring the Nature Center, which offers beautiful views of the lake.
 We picked up the White Trail to the right of the Center.
 The trail initially takes you along the lake.
 We wandered along a cedar scented wood chip strewn trail.
 Being inside a cedar grove is truly a wonderful experience for all the senses.
 There are several lookout points along the trail to view the lake from differing angles, including a bird blind.

 As we slowly followed the trail away from the lake we moved over to the Green Trail.
 This segment of the trail is a bit more challenging, although not difficult.
 The path rolls up and down hills earning this trail a “moderate” rating.
 The elevation switch allows us to walk among more pin oak pines.
 The trail becomes covered in pine needles which is nice, as this means our footsteps are silent and allows us to hear just the absolute stillness of the woods.